paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 **The Social Contract:**

 When government tells 26 million citizens:
-1. "These vaccines are provisionally approved"
+1. These vaccines are provisionally approved
-2. "We are conducting enhanced safety monitoring"
+2. We are conducting enhanced safety monitoring
-3. "You must take these vaccines to participate in society"
+3. You must take these vaccines to participate in society

 **Then government must be able to demonstrate:**
 - The enhanced monitoring actually occurred as promised